FastQCS3-direct/fastqcs3/README.md

 ### If you have a Windows OS...
 the process to install wget will be a more complicated.
 You'll have to download wget and move the correct exe files into your correct system directories as shown [here](https://builtvisible.com/download-your-website-with-wget/).

 This can be complicated if you don't already have administrator privileges set up in these files on your machine; we recommend using the Mac OS or Windows Subsystem for Linux.
+Instructions on installing Windows subsystem for Linux can be found [here] (https://docs.microsoft.com/en-us/windows/wsl/install-win10).

 ## To activate your environment,